manimino/ducks/dev/multicolumn.md

 I think you can define __gt__ in such a way as it allows prefix queries.
 Not sure if that's a good design choice.

+But then what is __lt__?
+I think there's too many constraints on __gt__ here, it doesn't quite work as written.

+Yeah, this seems like a bad idea.
+Leaving it here for now as it might be the beginnings of a good idea.

+TODO: Look at the Pandas multicolumn index implementation, that should be a much better starting point.